andreasfmalde/ADSB-Reception_Processing_Display/README.md

-# ADSB-Reception_Processing_Display_Analysis
+# ADSB-Reception_Processing_Display
-ADS-B - Reception, Processing, Display and Analysis.
+ADS-B - Reception, Processing and Display.
 A bachelor thesis by Andreas Follvaag Malde and Fredrik Sundt-Hansen at NTNU Gjøvik.

 This repository contains the application developed for our bachelor's thesis in Computer Science at the Norwegian University of Science and Technology.
 The purpose of this project was to build an application for